The Rake | Horror Story

 They reached Colfax by dawn, the police station a beacon of fluorescent light in the gray morning.
 Ellen stumbled inside, Sammy clinging to her, her voice broken as she told her story—Rusty’s death, the creature, Tom’s fight.

-The police listened, their faces skeptical but uneasy, and sent a team to the farm.
-They found blood, claw marks, Rusty’s torn body in the barn, but no Tom, no creature, just an empty house and a silence that felt alive.
-“Could’ve been a bear,” one officer muttered, but his eyes avoided Ellen’s, his hand lingering on his holster.
+The police listened, looking skeptical but uneasy, and sent a team to the farm.
+They found blood and claw marks—long scratches in the wood and dirt that made no sense—Rusty’s torn body in the barn, but no sign of Tom or the creature, just an empty house and a silence that felt alive.

 Ellen and Sammy left Colfax a week later, moving to Spokane, to a small apartment where the city’s noise drowned out the silence, where the shadows were thin and shallow.